-Ferdinand Emmanuel Edralin Marcos (September 11, 1917 September 28, 1989) was a Filipino lawyer, politician, and kleptocrat who was the 10th President of the Philippines from 1965 to his ouster 1986.
+Ferdinand Emmanuel Edralin Marcos (September 11, 1917 September 28, 1989) was a Filipino lawyer, politician, and kleptocrat who was the 10th President of the Philippines from 1965 to his ouster in 1986.
 He ruled as a dictator under martial law from 1972 until 1981.
-He has four children with his wife Imelda: Maria Imelda "Imee" (governor of Ilocos Norte), former senator and vice-presidential candidate Ferdinand "Bongbong" Jr., Irene, and Aimee (adopted).
+He had four children with his wife Imelda: Maria Imelda "Imee" (governor of Ilocos Norte), former senator and vice-presidential candidate Ferdinand "Bongbong" Jr., Irene, and Aimee (adopted).

 After the war, Marcos became a two-term congressman at his native Ilocos province from 1949-1959, then became senator from that year until 1965 and the Senate President from 1963 until the same year he was elected president, making him the last Senate President to become the country's chief executive.

 During the 1965 elections, he ran partly on a campaign that would make "the nation great again," which he won over re-electionist Diosdado Macapagal.
 With a vote of over 60% in the 1969 elections (winning against Sergio Osmeña, Jr.), he would also be the last to win the Philippine presidency by majority (no post-Marcos president has won the elections with over 50% of the vote).